 - Materials falling on workers during the transfer from truck to warehouse

 - Vehicle accidents involving trucks or other warehouse vehicles

 - Manually lifting heavy items leading to back injuries

-Workers’ compensation is available for injured warehouse employees in Miami and Ft.
+Workers’ compensation is available for injured warehouse employees in Coral Gables and Ft.
 Lauderdale, Florida.
 However, many have found it hard to file their claims successfully.
 In other cases, those with a valid workers’ comp claim may receive a denial notice after filing.

 You have rights after a legitimate workplace accident leaves you injured.
 The workers’ compensation program exists to help you pay for your injury and address your financial losses after an accident.
 One way to ensure that your claim succeeds is to have a legal advocate help you file.
 If you learn that your claim resulted in denial, a lawyer can help you appeal the denial and get the benefits you deserve.